The DeanBeat: Diversity is a long game

 It is wrong to stay silent in this extraordinary time and keep talking like nothing else is happening.
 I cannot help but speak about the shame and anger of living in a country where racist murder and racist demagoguery are tolerated and sometimes even openly celebrated.
 That compelled me to march in the streets of my suburban California town and listen to black people talk about what it was like to live in a community where just a handful of black students attend the one high school.

 Yes, even in laid-back Silicon Valley, the speakers shared their horror stories of being called the N-word in stores or classrooms, being followed for being black in stores, being refused service, and having nothing happen after they voiced complaints with school and government administrators.
-It felt like a small thing to join a protest with hundreds of others, but I felt like my friend James Zhang, CEO of Concept Art House, which makes the art that you see in popular video games.
+It felt like a small thing to join a protest with hundreds of others, but I felt like my friend James Zhang, the CEO of Concept Art House, which makes the art that you see in popular video games.
 Like Zhang, I felt pushed over the edge.
 So I joined a march with my wife and daughter and carried a sign that said #BlackLivesMatter.

 Zhang is an artist and not so much a wordsmith.
 He created this haunting image of Trump sitting on the neck of the Statue of Liberty, an echo of the searing image of police officer Derek Chauvin resting his knee on the neck of Floyd.
 It haunts me.
 And it came from a game artist far away from the scene.
 Zhang found a way to make a contribution to a cause that seemed very distant.
 And so I consider his to be a voice worth amplifying.

 For Zhang, creating that image was a complicated matter.
 As an Asian American, he did not want to appropriate the Black Lives Matter cause and appear to be drawing attention to himself.
 He never felt like a political activist, and he never even voted in a presidential election until he cast his vote against Donald Trump.
 He didn’t know if speaking out would cost him business.
-Yet this had been building up inside Zhang, and he saw others take risks, like when Ted Price, CEO of Insomniac Games, spoke out against Trump’s immigration ban in January 2017.
+Yet this had been building up inside Zhang, and he saw others take risks, like when Insomniac Games CEO Ted Price spoke out against Trump’s immigration ban in January 2017.

 Zhang also lost his brother to suicide.
-He began sharing that sad story on Facebook and he joined the boards of suicide prevention services such as Asian Health Services.
+He began sharing that sad story on Facebook, and he joined nonprofits such as SF Suicide prevention and Asian Health Services.
 He wanted people to get help for their mental illnesses.
 A part of what Asian Health Services does is advocate against xenophobia, and Zhang was highly offended at how Trump played a racist card in blaming China for the coronavirus.

 “When this whole George Floyd thing happened, it just took it to a whole different level,” Zhang told me.
-“Trump has so empowered the marginalized, underprivileged white people in America, to be openly racist.”
+“Divisiveness starts at the top.
+Trump’s comments and actions have allowed people to be openly racist.”

-During the unrest, the apartment building of Zhang’s mother was attacked and ransacked.
-When he saw the aftermath and the graffiti on the wall, he got mad, not only at those who destroyed the place but those who instigated it.
+During the unrest, the storefronts near the apartment building of Zhang’s mother were attacked.
+When he saw the aftermath and the graffiti on the wall, he got mad, not only at those who destroyed the place but those who incited it.
 To express himself, Zhang returned to art, not to say that he knew what it was like to be black and oppressed in America, but to express his own form of anger and frustration, which was boiling over.

 “Somewhere along the way there is weariness, you know,” Zhang said, and it inspired him to create an image that he called, “We can’t breathe.”